aiday-mar/Javascript_React_Tutorials/REACT_ES6_ES2016/README.md

 # REACT_ES6_ES2016_Tutorial

 This is a repository containing the notes from the following tutorial I followed on LinkedIn learning : https://www.linkedin.com/learning/react-es6-es2016-and-beyond .

+**const, let and var**

 There are three types of variables in javascript : var, const, let.
 The differences are shown below.

 <img src="https://github.com/aiday-mar/Images/blob/master/Variable_Types_JS.JPG"/>